infinitum-tech/clarify-ui/README.md

 Clarify UI has three components for interactions: a menu, a modal box, a disabled class, and a confirmation dialog.
 Each of the components is controlled by a javascript function.

+Besides the functions for creating user interface components, it also includes the pressed method for executing a function when an element has been pressed with the mouse for a certain amount of time.

 Clarify UI also has support for dark and light themes by including the appropriate CSS file.

+# UI Elements #

 ## Menu ##